 10 Things Walmart Has Yanked Off the Shelf

-Earlier this week the retail giant said it would "remove all items promoting the confederate flag."
+Earlier this summer the retail giant said it would "remove all items promoting the confederate flag."
 Here's what else you won't see on Walmart's shelves.

 1. Barbie's Pregnant Pal

 In 2002 Walmart cleared its shelves of Barbie's pregnant friend, Midge.
 The doll, which featured a removable stomach complete with deliverable baby, was part of Mattel's "Happy Family" set that also included her husband and son.
 However, customers complained about seeing pregnancy enter into Barbie's universe, and Walmart pulled all of the Happy Family sets from its stores.

 2. A Shirt That Read "Someday a Woman Will Be President"

 In 1995 a Miami-area Walmart pulled this shirt from its racks after consumer complaints.
 The shirt, which featured the character Margaret from Dennis the Menace, ran afoul of "the company's family values," so it went back to the stock rooms.
 Eventually more reasonable, non-Stone-Age heads prevailed, and the shirt made it back onto the shelves after three months in limbo.